-Hello, my name is Marina Bray and I joined Smith Cooper as an Insolvency Manager in December 2016.
-I am based in the Birmingham office and have recently reached my 20th anniversary working in the Insolvency and Business Recovery profession.
+I joined Smith Cooper as an insolvency manager in December 2016.
+I am based in the Birmingham office and have recently reached my 20th anniversary working in the insolvency and business recovery profession.

 What can I do for your organisation?

-I graduated with a Combined Degree in Economics, Law and Business Administration in 1996.
-I began my career with a top ten, multi office firm, where I trained and obtained my qualification.
-Following 17 years working for that firm, I then spent two years at an independent insolvency practice.
+I graduated in 1996 with a combined degree in Economics, Law and Business Administration.
+I began my career with a top-ten, multi-office firm, where I trained and obtained my qualification.
+Following 17 years working for that firm, I spent two years at an independent insolvency practice.

 I also have extensive experience with solvent liquidation.

-I was born in Neath, South Wales, and moved to the West Midlands in 1983 with my family when I was 10 years old.
+I was born in Neath, South Wales, and moved to the West Midlands in 1983 with my family when I was ten years old.

 I enjoy keeping fit by going to the gym and walking my dog.
 I also enjoy travelling, and have been to Central America, North America, Canada, Cuba, Russia, Scandinavia and many places in Europe.